mingo99/verilog-autoinst.nvim/Readme.md

 ## Features

 - Generate instantiation template and write in the position where the cursor is located.
-- The template is not formatted and you need to rely on the plug-in you installed for formatting.
 - Only support one module in a file.
 - The matching pattern follows [verilog-2001](https://ieeexplore.ieee.org/document/954909?arnumber=954909) standard.